Building public knowledge

 Sociotechnical evaluation of generative AI

-Evaluating Large Language Models (LLMs) and other general-purpose AI models for robustness, privacy and AI Act compliance.
-Based on real-world examples, are developing a framework to analyze content filters, guardrails and user interaction design choices.
-Learn more about our evaluation framework.
+We evaluate Large Language Models (LLMs) and other generative AI applications relating to guardrails, privacy and AI Act compliance.
+Based on a mature RAG application of the Dutch judiciary, we have developed a validation framework to analyze content filters, embedding strategies and user interaction design choices.
+Read more about AI Safety project work we conduct for the AI Office of the European Commission.

-Our open-source AI Act Implementation Tool helps organizations identifying AI systems and assigning the right risk category.
-As a member of Dutch and European standardization organisations NEN and CEN-CENELEC, Algorithm Audit monitors and contributes to the development of standards for AI systems.
-See also our public knowledge base on standardization
+Our open-source AI and Algorithms Qualification Toolkit (AI AQT) helps organizations identify algorithms and AI systems at scale and helps in assigning the appropriate risk category.
+As a member of Dutch and European standardization organisations NEN and CEN-CENELEC, Algorithm Audit monitors and contributes to the development of standards for the AI Act.
+See also our public knowledge base on standardization.

 Sociotechnical evaluation of generative AI

-Evaluating Large Language Models (LLMs) and other general-purpose AI models for robustness, privacy and AI Act compliance.
-Based on real-world examples, are developing a framework to analyze content filters, guardrails and user interaction design choices.
-Learn more about our evaluation framework.
+We evaluate Large Language Models (LLMs) and other generative AI applications relating to guardrails, privacy and AI Act compliance.
+Based on a mature RAG application of the Dutch judiciary, we have developed a validation framework to analyze content filters, embedding strategies and user interaction design choices.
+Read more about AI Safety project work we conduct for the AI Office of the European Commission.

-Our open-source AI Act Implementation Tool helps organizations identifying AI systems and assigning the right risk category.
-As a member of Dutch and European standardization organisations NEN and CEN-CENELEC, Algorithm Audit monitors and contributes to the development of standards for AI systems.
-See also our public knowledge base on standardization
+Our open-source AI and Algorithms Qualification Toolkit (AI AQT) helps organizations identify algorithms and AI systems at scale and helps in assigning the appropriate risk category.
+As a member of Dutch and European standardization organisations NEN and CEN-CENELEC, Algorithm Audit monitors and contributes to the development of standards for the AI Act.
+See also our public knowledge base on standardization.

 Distinctive in